StevenCHowell/data_analysis_notes/statistical_eda/notes.md

 # Notes from Statistical EDA

-- When creating a histogram, a good rule of thumb is to select the number of bins as the square root of the number of samples.
+- When creating a histogram, a good rule of thumb is to select the number of bins as the square root of the number of samples.  `n_bins = np.sqrt(len(data))`

 ## Bee Swarm Plot